March 2019 Update:

 December 14, 2018 update:

-Demolition is getting underway to raze the old Holiday Inn hotel, making way for the construction of the new Worthington Gateway.
-Building owners were working to shut off all utilities and prep the building for demolition, which is expected to begin the week of December 17th.
-The west wings will be demolished first, with the remaining front restaurant and ballroom scheduled for mid-January demolition.
+Demolition has taken place to raze the old Holiday Inn hotel, making way for the construction of the new Worthington Gateway.
+The west wings were demolished first beginning in December, with the remaining front restaurant and ballroom completed in January.
 Debris and the foundation will then be removed, with final site clean-up and grading completed by late winter to early spring 2019.

 February 26, 2018 update: